msummers/newrelic-opentracing-cpp/README.md

    	libdl.so.2 => /lib/x86_64-linux-gnu/libdl.so.2 (0x00007f0804e28000)
    	/lib64/ld-linux-x86-64.so.2 (0x00007f080633d000)
 ```
 which shows that ld can dynamically resolve `libopentracing`

-6. C-SDK daemon
+6. C-SDK Daemon
+Either add the C-SDK Daemon to the Nginx init script or create a new init script to start the Daemon.
+It does not matter where the Daemon is installed, it is a standalone executable.

 ### Configuration
 #### nginx